Open a PDF version to print this topic

 Your doctor will then compare the answers to the symptoms of ADHD.

-It's also important to find out whether other problems are causing the behaviour.
-These could include anxiety, learning difficulties, or hearing difficulties.
+It is also important to find out whether other problems are causing the behaviour.
+These could include anxiety, learning difficulties or hearing difficulties.

-Your doctor may arrange a referral to a paediatrician, child psychiatrist or psychologist for further assessment.
+Your general practice team may arrange a referral to a specialist for further assessment.
+The specialist could be a paediatrician, child psychiatrist or psychologist.

 Treating ADHD

-In preschool tamariki children diagnosed with ADHD, behavioural and parenting strategies are usually effective.
+In preschool tamariki diagnosed with ADHD, behavioural and parenting strategies are usually effective.

 In school-aged tamariki, a mixture of behavioural therapy and medicine works best.